Paul Kruger (American football): College career

-Kruger redshirted his freshman year of 2004, after which he served a two-year mission in Kansas and Missouri for the Church of Jesus Christ of Latter-day Saints, returning to the football field in the fall of 2007.
+Kruger signed with the University of Utah Utes as a quarterback in 2004.
+He redshirted his freshman year of 2004, after which he served a two-year mission in Kansas and Missouri for the Church of Jesus Christ of Latter-day Saints, returning to the football field in the fall of 2007.

 In 2007, he was a Sporting News and Scout.com second-team Freshman All-American.
 He was also honorable mention All-Mountain West.
 Kruger played in all 13 games and started the last 11 at right end.
 His 63 tackles were the most among the league's freshman linemen and the second-best freshman total at any position and ranked fourth on the team.
 He also had 7.5 tackles for loss, three sacks, five pass breakups, three fumble recoveries, a forced fumble and an interception.
 Kruger helped lead a Utes’ defense that ranked 11th in the nation against the run (99.2 ypg) and 11th-overall in total defense (289.2 ypg).

 Due to an off-field injury (see Personal section), he was held out of spring practices but returned to the field in the fall.

 As a sophomore in 2008, he was a first-team All-Mountain West defensive lineman.
 Sports Illustrated and College Football News named him honorable mention All-American.
 He played and started in all 13 games at right end.
 He led Utah and ranked second in the conference in tackles for loss (16.5) and was third in the league in sacks (7.5).
 He had seven pass breakups, which ranked second on the team, as well as two forced fumbles.
 His 61 total tackles ranked fifth on the team.
 He had four sacks (all solo) against Utah State that tied the school record and was the best single-game total in the country.
 His five TFL in that same game was the second-best mark in school history.
 He intercepted a pass against BYU and returned it 30 yards.

+Kruger decided to forgo his final two years of college eligibility to enter the 2009 NFL draft.